Call4Cloud | MMP-C | Autopilot | Device Preparation

 I guess it is pretty obvious that somehow my device has issues with push notifications.
 I was wondering if other remote device actions would also cause push notification issues.
 I selected my device and performed a Remote Sync, and executed a Bitlocker Key rotation

 The moment I pressed sync, the Push notification arrived on my device (the event log showed the arrival of the push notification).
-From there on a queue was created with a delay of 5 minutes for the queued alert and eventually initialized the sync with Intune.
+From there on, a queue was created with a delay of 5 minutes for the queued alert, and eventually, the sync with Intune was initialized.

 PushLaunch | Intune | OMADMCLIENT | queued for 5 minutes (call4cloud.nl)

-After that Remote sync push command was successfully sent over to my device, I also tried to perform a Remote BitLocker key rotation.
-The same thing happened with the remote sync command, the push command showed up in the event log and 2 minutes were added to the start time of the queued task schedule.
+After that, the Remote sync push command was successfully sent over to my device.
+I also tried to perform a Remote BitLocker key rotation.
+The same thing happened with the remote sync command; the push command showed up in the event log, and 2 minutes were added to the start time of the queued task schedule.

-After waiting for exactly 5 minutes, the Schedule to run OMADMCLIENT by client (initializing the sync) started and also the recovery password rotation was initiated.
+After waiting for exactly 5 minutes, the schedule to run OMADMCLIENT by the client (initializing the sync) started, and recovery password rotation was initiated.

 So to resume, my device seems to have issues with the IME push notification but NOT with the Windows MDM push notification.